-Frauds and scams, purse-snatching, pick-pocketing, theft of checks from the mail, and crimes in long-term care settings more often happen to older adults, according to AARP studies.
+Frauds and scams, purse-snatching, pickcketing, theft of checks from the mail, crimes in long-term care settings, and areaspecific cybercrime (including malware attacks and attempted identity theft) more often happen to older adults, according to AARP studies.
 Abuse is another crime that specifically targets older adults.

 Older adults fear the possibility of crime-even if they have not been victims.

 Many take necessary precautions and continue with their lives.
 But others acutely alter their lifestyle or withdraw, which can have a debilitating effect on their physical and mental well-being.
-Following are some specific ways that targeted crimes can affect older adults:
+The following are some specific ways that targeted crimes can affect older adults:

 - Physical and Emotional Impact: Those who are injured tend to recuperate more slowly.
-Physical and emotional trauma can lead to incapacitation and often death of the older victim. - Department of Justice, robbery accounts for a quarter of the violent crimes against persons age 65 or older.
-Financial loss, whether the result of street robbery, home burglary, telephone fraud, real estate scam, identity theft, or other crime, can do irreparable damage to a limited budget as well as to emotional well-being. - ☼ Independence: Victimization may destabilize an older adult's sense of security.
+Physical and emotional trauma can lead to incapacitation and often death of the older victim. - Income: According to the U.S. Department of Justice, robbery accounts for a quarter of the violent crimes against persons age 65 or older.
+Financial loss, whether the result of street robbery, home burglary, telephone fraud, real estate scam, identity theft, or other crime, can do irreparable damage to a limited budget as well as to emotional well-being. - Independence: Victimization may destabilize an older adult's sense of security.
 It can compromise his or her will to cope with future problems.
 The crime may be the catalyst that brings about an end to emotional and financial independence. - Quality of Life: Recovering from victimization, worrying about the likelihood of another incident, or regretting the consequences of a poor decision, victims may become reclusive.
 Embarrassed, distressed, and suffering from poor self-confidence, victims may choose to lock out the outside world, which can have a detrimental impact on quality of life.
 This withdrawal can happen in varying degrees. - Secondary or Vicarious Victimization: Older adult victimization often frightens the victims' peers.
 They abandon patterns of visiting friends, going to worship, shopping, and other social interaction.
 According to the American Nurses Association, "secondary victimization" can lead to a condition of hypervigilance, suspicion, and paranoia.
 This becomes more acute with violent crimes.